 In that way, injecting a bit of good old-fashioned cardio work into your strength training can help you lift weights for longer periods — otherwise known as endurance.
 That’s a good recipe for being able to build more strength over time.

 Build Mental Stamina

 Some people — yes, even strength athletes — just really like running.
 When you enjoy your exercise, you’re more likely to stick to it and benefit from it.
-(5) So if adding a few runs to your strength training program is what you need to make sure you’re having fun with your training, the benefits likely outweigh the risks.
+(5) So if adding a few runs to your strength training program is what you need to make sure you’re having fun with your training, the benefits may well outweigh the risks.